Binary Calculator / Converter

 Hex to binary and binary to hex conversion follows the same principles, but with base 16 instead of base 10.

-Algebraic operations with binary numbers
+Arithmetic operations with binary numbers

 Cite this calculator & page